Ranjithkumars1205/UI-Project2/README/readme.md

 /_ box-shadow: 10px 10px 5px lightblue inset; - The inset parameter changes the shadow from an outer shadow (outset) to an inner shadow._/

 text-shadow: 5px 5px rgba(0, 0, 0, 0.228); for text

+# Hr tag

+we're not using this anymore as a rulte by HTML documentation.. we're using it as like a content break we're going to hide it you should make it so it's styled so you can't see it `it's used to break up content` use border botton instead of this
+border: